j1mmie/nfinity-whitepaper/readme.md

 <div class="abstract">

 **Abstract.** For the Metaverse to achieve wider adoption, it must solve, rather than perpetuate, problems caused by artificial scarcity and physical constraints.
-These factors have made land in the Metaverse cost prohibitive, and have caused a land grab leaving much of it owned, but barren (dead-space).
-A naive solution would simply uncap the supply of land, but that would negate the investment incentive of purchasing land, which would curb adoption.
+These factors have made space in the Metaverse cost prohibitive, having caused a land grab leaving much of it owned, but barren (dead-space).
+A naive solution would simply uncap the supply of space, but that would negate the investment incentive of purchasing space, which would curb adoption.
 Furthermore, it does not solve the problem of dead-space.
-A better solution is to forgo real-world inspired structure (like the grid), and instead use a graph-based approach, where land nodes can be dynamically linked and unlinked as needed.
-To ensure the economy instills confidence as an investment, land can earn the ability to create more links over time ("appreciation of utility").
+A better solution is to forgo real-world structure (like a grid), and instead use a graph-based approach, where space nodes can be dynamically linked and unlinked as needed.
+To ensure the economy instills confidence as an investment, spaces can earn the ability to create more links over time ("appreciation of utility").
 Such a solution can be made a public good service so that the model becomes widely adopted, and other projects can use it as their underlying spatial structure.

 </div>